 There are many elements that go into your total closing costs, including: recording fees, origination fees, appraisal, notary fees, attorney fees, title insurance, and more depending on your loan program.

 Once you’re aware of the closing costs, bring a certified or cashier’s check for the amount of your closing costs to the closing.
-Typically, personal checks aren’t accepted, so make sure to check with your closing agent about which form of payment is acceptable.
+Personal checks aren’t accepted, so make sure to check with your closing agent about which form of payment is acceptable.
 A refinance has a three-day right of rescission, so if money is due to you at closing, it will not be available until the three days have passed.